RaVeR76/The-Kicks-Fix/testing.md

 #### User Story : I want be able to search / filter the products by various options like male, female, kids, brands, styles and so on

 #### **Test**
-The various tests I carried out for the navaigation and search functions are listed below:
+The various tests I carried out for the navigation and search functions are listed below:

 - Click on the **Shop Now** button and make sure it takes the user to the ALL Kicks page
 - Click on each navigation link to make sure it directs the user to the correct page